 Bette was diagnosed with cancer in October, 2017.
 She attended every doctor’s visit bearing gifts for the staff, downplaying her symptoms, and looking like a million bucks.
 The last few months she replaced her love for shopping with her beloved 'judge' shows, Dancing with the Stars, and HGTV.
 She fought the battle bravely with grace, dignity, and strength until the very end, on a cold, clear, and very sunny January afternoon with all her children present - no doubt planning that timing to a tee.

 We will miss her sparkle each and every day, but have no fear it was infectious.
 All who knew her will carry a bit of that energy and shine with them forever, and what a beautiful legacy it is that she left for us.

 We love you to the moon and back Mama.

-To plant a tree in memory of Mary Elizabeth "Bette" Brocato, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Elizabeth "Bette" Brocato, please visit our floral store.